wilberforce001/Project-Battleship/README.md

     'receiveAttack(row, col)': Records the coordinates of a player's attack.
 If the attack hits a ship, the corresponding ship's hit() method should be called.
     'allShipsSunk()': Checks if all ships on the game board have been sunk.

+Defined 'describe function which in jest is used to group related test cases together